 His drive to succeed shines through some of his movies, like the Pursuit of Happyness and I Am Legend.

 But recently, that’s changed.
 Will has finally started an Instagram and YouTube channel.
 And they’re stunning.
 He’s a natural creator and I had underestimated just how creative and talented he was.
 He’s been posting skits, well-shot vlogs, mini-raps, and Instagram stories with life advice.

-While his success advice is still limited to a few Instagram stories and a fraction of videos, it’s enough to get me going.
+While his success advice is still limited to a fraction of his content, it’s enough to keep me going.
 His discussions on self-love, relationships, and discipline put a fire in me.
 This is one of the first times a successful, enduring A-list celebrity has come forth to talk about these self-help concepts.
 We’ve heard about them from random gurus but don’t ever fully believe it usually — until now.